 It is an extension of the school’s care.

-For younger pupils especially, the presence of a resident adult provides calm reassurance.
+For younger pupils especially, the presence of a resident adult provides real reassurance.
 A child who wakes in the night is not alone.
-A worry is heard.
-A difficult day is noticed.
-Small problems are addressed before they become large ones.
+Worries are heard, difficult days are noticed, and small problems are dealt with before they grow.

 The houses are structured and orderly — but they are also warm.
-Conversation is guided.
-Courtesy is expected.
-Kindness is reinforced.
+Courtesy is expected, and children look out for one another.

 Parents entrust us with their children.
-We take that responsibility seriously — not occasionally, but daily.
+We take that seriously — not occasionally, but every day of term.

 Each child is known, noticed, and guided.